What is GPA, and why do colleges care about it?

 UK Honours groups results into First (≥70%), Upper Second / 2:1 (60–69%), Lower Second / 2:2 (50–59%), Third (40–49%).
 Most students aim for a 2:1 or better.

-Match the scale to what the school transcript uses — don't convert unless a form asks you to.
+Match the scale to what the school transcript uses — don't convert unless a form explicitly asks.
+Use the dropdown above (and the URL hash, e.g. #india-cgpa-10) to switch.

-Cumulative projection — "what will my GPA become after this semester?"
+Cumulative projection — what will my GPA become after this term?

-If you already have a cumulative GPA, combine it with this semester's quality points to see the new cumulative.
+If you already have a cumulative GPA, combine it with this term's quality points to see the new cumulative.
+Drag the sliders below to feel how big a swing one term causes.

 Your existing cumulative has its own quality-point total: existing GPA × existing credits.
 For example, a 3.50 cumulative over 60 credits represents 3.50 × 60 = 210 existing quality points.

-Add this semester's quality points to the existing total.
-Add this semester's credits to the existing credit total.
+Add this term's quality points to the existing total.
+Add this term's credits to the existing credit total.
 Divide new total by new credits to get the projected cumulative.

-The more credits you already have, the less one semester shifts the number.
-A single semester of straight-A work at 12 credits only moves a 60-credit cumulative from 3.50 to roughly 3.58.
+The more credits you already have, the less one term shifts the number.
+A single term of straight-A work at 12 credits only moves a 60-credit cumulative from 3.50 to roughly 3.58.
+A senior is essentially "locked in" — early-degree terms move the cumulative far more.

 - Existing: 3.50 GPA × 60 credits = 210 quality points